Step-By-Step Guide To Calibrating Your Water Test Kit

 Step 9: Record the Calibration Date

 Record the date of your calibration in a logbook or digital record.
-This helps track when you need to repeat the process.
+This helps track when you need to repeat the process for your water test kit.

 Step 10: Repeat Periodically